andrew/ultimate-awesome/README.md

 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
 - [awesome-capacitor](https://github.com/riderx/awesome-capacitor) - 😎 Awesome lists of capacitor plugins.
+- [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-sbom](https://github.com/awesomeSBOM/awesome-sbom) - A curated list of SBOM (Software Bill Of Materials) related tools, frameworks, blogs, podcasts, and articles.
+- [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.
 - [awesome-open-hardware-verification](https://github.com/ben-marshall/awesome-open-hardware-verification) - A List of Free and Open Source Hardware Verification Tools and Frameworks.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [awesome-testing](https://github.com/jumper2014/awesome-testing) - 自动化测试工具，自动化测试框架，性能测试工具，测试用例管理，测试报告工具。软件测试面试题，自动测试面试题，Java面试题，Python面试题，网络面试题，数据库面试题，请点星支持~.
-- [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-faceReenactment](https://github.com/DaddyJin/awesome-faceReenactment) - Papers about Face Reenactment/Talking Face Generation.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
 - [chrome-extensions](https://github.com/learn-anything/chrome-extensions) - Awesome Chrome Extensions.
-- [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.
 - [awesome-bluetooth-security](https://github.com/engn33r/awesome-bluetooth-security) - List of Bluetooth BR/EDR/LE security resources.
-- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - Collection of interesting things I find on the World Wide Web.
 - [awesome-ehr-deeplearning](https://github.com/hurcy/awesome-ehr-deeplearning) - Curated list of awesome papers for electronic health records(EHR) mining, machine learning, and deep learning.
 - [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.